roselyn818/IE342-project-2/README.md

-Hello! these are all the files I created for the mini project 2 you can't see them on github since it'll just say raw data but once you download the file you should be able to see the data.
+Hello! these are all the files I created for the mini project 2 you can't see the xlsx file on github since it'll just say raw data but once you download the file you should be able to see the data.

 here is a summary of what each file contains
 ---------------------------------------------